EDUC 1003 - Games, Media and ICT Literacies

 Course Learning OutcomesUpon successful completion of this course students should be able to:

-1. Reflect on their own capacities for using computers and the digital environment for specific purposes, and improve in self-identified areas;
+1. Reflect on their own capacities for using computers and the digital environment for specific purposes, and improve in self-defined areas.

-4. Use a variety of basic computer applications relevant to University study;
+4. Use a variety of computer applications relevant to university study.

-6. Adapt to new digital environments and computer applications;
+6. Adapt to a variety of environments relevant to computer technology.

-8. Create digital content and share it publicly or privately via the Web 2.0 environment.
+7. Create digital content and share it appropriately.

 University Graduate Attributes